hack-technicolor/hack-technicolor/docs/Unlock.md

 As part of this process we will be dedicating LAN port 1 (eth0) as the bridged VDSL connection, while leaving the other ports on the existing LAN segment that will allow connection to the modem as router hop to the 4G connection.

 ### Disable wansensing
-Here we stop the modem from detecting the WAN state which causes the 4G to be brought down if it detects the VDSL interface is up
+We need to stop the modem from detecting the WAN state which causes the 4G to be brought down if it detects the VDSL interface is up.

 ```
 # Check status